jrodriguez5909/AirflowAutomatePipelines/ReadMe.md

 ## Airflow Connections

-You'll need to add your AWS IAM credentials and Redshift config following these steps in Airflow UI:
+You'll need to add your AWS IAM credentials and Redshift config following these steps in the Airflow UI:

 1. Admin tab -> Connections
 ![admin connections!](./img/airflow-connections.png "admin connections")